 - There’s a lot of variety, and no two days are the same

 People teach for many different reasons.
-Some have always known that they want to become a teacher.
-Some people’s parents were teachers, so it’s in the family.
-Others were inspired by one of their teachers, and they want to “give back” and inspire the next generation.
-Then, there are those who have a deep knowledge of their subject area, and just want to share.
-Finally, many teachers just love kids, and enjoy helping them learn and grow in a caring environment.
+Some have always known that they wanted to become a teacher, while others enter the field because they love a certain subject and want to share it.
+Some were inspired by one of their teachers and want to give back by inspiring the next generation.
+Many teachers just love kids and enjoy helping them learn and grow in a caring environment.

 What are your reasons for wanting to become a teacher?
 We’d like to help.
 Explore the different career opportunities, and let us help you find the teacher training you’ll need to get teacher licensing in your state.

-If you’re still undecided about what route to take, why not read what teachers who have already made the journey have to say?
-There’s no better reassurance for a decision you’re contemplating and debating than from someone who has already taken the steps.
+If you’re still undecided about which route to take, why not hear from teachers who have already made the journey?
+When you’re contemplating a big decision, there’s no better reassurance than to hear from someone who has already gone through it.